sumaiyaahmedpew/python-basics-tutorial/README.md

-# Python Basics Tutorial
+# 🐍 Python Basics Tutorial

-This repository contains basic Python concepts I’ve learned from a YouTube tutorial.
+This repository contains Python concepts I’ve been learning from the YouTube playlist: [Learn Python Programming](https://www.youtube.com/watch?v=QXeEoD0pB3E&list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3).

-Each topic includes code examples and brief explanations.
+Each topic includes code examples, outputs, and simple explanations to help reinforce learning.

+---

-# Topics Covered
+## 📚 Topics Covered

+### 🔰 Day 1 Topics
-1. What is Python?
+- ✅ What is Python?
-2. Variables in Python
+- ✅ Variables in Python
-3. List in Python
+- ✅ List in Python
-4. Tuple and Set in Python
+- ✅ Tuple and Set in Python
-5. Dictionary in Python
+- ✅ Dictionary in Python

+### 🧠 Day 2 Topics
+- ✅ Python Editor and Hello World
+- ✅ More on Variables
+- ✅ Data Types in Python
+- ✅ Operators in Python
+- ✅ Number System Conversion
+- ✅ IDLE Previous Command Feature
+- ✅ Bitwise Operators
+- ✅ Using Math Module

+---